Neverland Ranch's Price Has Been Marked Down 70% — & Still No One Wants To Buy It

 Though the role Neverland Ranch plays in Leaving Neverland and the one it played in the People v.
 Jackson trial and investigations are not insignificant, a lot about the property has changed since Jackson lived there.
 In addition to its new name and updated price tag, the property has seen extensive renovations and the famous amusement park rides have been removed.

-Perhaps due to the controversy surrounding Jackson's legacy now that Leaving Neverland has been released, the listing agents and property's owners have chosen to concentrate not on the ranch's well-publicized past but on its "entertainment facilities" and "pristine" 2,700 acres.
+Perhaps due to the controversy surrounding Jackson's legacy ahead of Leaving Neverland's release, the listing agents have chosen to concentrate not on the ranch's well-publicized past but on its "entertainment facilities" and "pristine" 2,700 acres.
 According to Sycamore Valley Ranch's current listing, the main house has six bedrooms and nine bathrooms.
-On the property, there are also three separate guest homes, a four-acre lake complete with a waterfall, a 5,500-square-f00t movie theater, several barns, animal shelter facilities, a covered outdoor barbecue area, a pool, and tennis courts.
-We'll have to wait and see if that's enough to convince someone to buy the property despite what has now been revealed in Leaving Neverland.
+On the property, there are also three separate guest homes, a four-acre lake complete with a waterfall, a 5,500-square-f00t movie theatre, several barns, animal shelter facilities, a covered outdoor barbecue area, a pool, and tennis courts.
+We'll have to wait and see if that's enough to convince someone to buy the property despite what's soon to be revealed in Leaving Neverland.

 Advertisement